grotius-cnc/hal_widgets/README.md

 hal widgets to create a gui app.

 - Drag and drop hal widgets
-- No coding required, just drop the widget (rename widget) and run the app.
+- No coding required, just drop the widget, rename the widget, and run the app.
 - Have fun !

 To install the plugin :